-- To derive an empirical linear model for a real process by generating experimental data and its analysis. - To design, tune and implement SISO controllers for a real process.
+- To derive an empirical linear model for a real process by generating experimental data and its analysis. - "To design, tune and implement SISO controllers for a real process.

 - 1. Study of interacting and non-interacting systems. - 2.
 Response of different order processes with and without transportation lag. - 3.
-Response of P+I+D controller. - 4.
-Characteristics of control valve with and without positioner. - 5.
-Closed loop response of flow control loop. - 6.
-Closed loop response of level control loop. - 7.
-Closed loop response of temperature control loop. - 8.
-Closed loop response of pressure control loop. - 9.
-Tuning of PID controller. - 10.
-Response of cascade control system.
+Simulation of - a.
+Mass Spring Dashpot system - b.
+DC Motor - c.
+Level Process - 4.
+Tuning of PID controller. - 5.
+Response of P+I+D controller. - 6.
+Study of characteristics of control valve. - 7.
+Characteristics of control valve with and without positioner. - 8.
+Response of cascade control system. - 9.
+Closed loop response of level control loop. - 10.
+Closed loop response of temperature control loop. - 11.
+Closed loop response of pressure control loop. - 12.
+Closed loop response of flow control loop. - 13.
+Design of PI controller for level process.

-On completion of the course the student will have
+On completion of the course the student will have the ability to

-- The ability to apply current knowledge and adapt to engineering applications of mathematics, science, engineering and technology. - an ability to conduct, analyze and interpret experiments and apply experimental results to improve processes, - an ability to identify , analyze, and solve technical problems in core industries
+- Apply current knowledge and adapt to engineering applications of mathematics, science, engineering and technology. - "Conduct, analyze and interpret experiments and apply experimental results to improve processes, - "Identify, analyze, and solve technical problems in core industries

-EIB3215 DESIGN PROJECT LABORATORY LTPC 0 0 3 1
+DESIGN PROJECT LABORATORY